Using your own model/provider

 $ python

-3. Initialize the SDK with your Humanloop API key (get your API key from your User Settings page)
+3. Initialize the SDK with your Humanloop API key (get your API key from your API Keys page)

 Log data to your project

-1. Set up your code to first call your LLM provider to get a generation and then log this to Humanloop, explicitly passing details of the model config alongside the inputs and output:
+1. Set up your code to first get your model config from Humanloop, then call your LLM provider to get a completion (or chat response) and then log this, alongside the inputs, config and output:

 import openai